-The Center for Inclusion and Social Change (CISC) encourages applications for an Assistant Director of the Education and Social Change Office.
+The Center for Inclusion and Social Change (CISC) encourages applications for an Assistant Director of the Education and Social Change Office !
 This role provides educational social justice programs and resources to support purposeful engagement across intersectional differences, assists with the implementation of diversity trainings, campus-wide campaigns, and organizational instruction.
-Additionally, this role consults with entities across campus to addresses inequities and promotes inclusive excellence practices.
+Additionally, this role consults with entities across campus to address inequities and promote inclusive excellence practices.

 The University of Colorado Boulder is committed to building a culturally diverse community of faculty, staff, and students dedicated to contributing to an inclusive campus environment.
 We are an Equal Opportunity employer, including veterans and individuals with disabilities.

 At CISC our goal is to support all students in the exploration of their identities and create a welcoming and inclusive space on campus that provides academic and personal growth.
 We offer community-building programs, numerous educational opportunities for students to learn and teach, and a space for students to become active, informed global citizens by engaging with individuals from different cultures.

 Educational Workshop Facilitation and Coordination: